cabraham/Books/designingdataintensiveapplications.md

 A system is (Byzantine fault-tolerant) if it continues to operate correctly even if some of the nodes are malfunctioning or not obeying the protocol.
 This concern is relevant to specific circumstances.
 - In aerospace environments, data in the computer's memory may be corrupted by radiation.
 A system failure could potentially mean the death of passengers.
 - A system with multiple participating organizations, some participants may cheat.
-Bitcoin is an exmaple of a solution to this where there is no central authority that determines which transactions are valid.
+Bitcoin is an example of a solution to this where there is no central authority that determines which transactions are valid.

 Typical applications do not need to be concerned with Byzantine fault-tolerance.
 All nodes are typically in a datacenter and are under some control (under the organization, behind a firewall, little to no radiation, etc).
 Therefore we generally believe that all nodes are generally honest.